theguly/iris-doc-src/docs/getting_started.md

 # Build the dockers
 docker-compose build

+# Run IRIS
+docker-compose up
 ```

+Iris will be available on the host interface, port 4433, HTTPS protocol.
+By default, an ``administrator`` account is created.
+The password is printed in stdout the very first time Iris is started.
+It won't be printed anymore after that.
+You can search for ``WARNING :: post_init :: create_safe_admin :: >>>`` in the logs to find the password.

+If you want to define an admin password at the first start, you can also create and define the environment variable **IRIS_ADM_PASSWORD** in the `app` docker instance (see the webApp Dockerfile).
+This has no effects once the administrator account is created.

+## Optional configuration

 You can skip this part if you just want to try or develop.
 If used in production, please configure the .env file at the root of the project: